fbpx skip to Main Content

 Courses in Spanish

-Courses are 3 credit hours.
-All Spanish courses are taken in monthly blocks.
+Courses are 3 credit hours (or 6 ECTS European credit hours).
+Spanish courses are typically taken in monthly blocks.
 Refer to Course Options above.

 SPAN 201 Intermediate Spanish I